DaemonLife/sway_fedora_lenovo/README.md

-# Config for GNOME and SWAY: Fedora 34, Lenovo Ideapad 5 15are05.
+# Config for GNOME and SWAY.
+## Fedora 34, Lenovo Ideapad 5 15are05.

 After install add all config from this repository to your folders.